Nixon, Ontario: Summary

-Norfolk County council personally had to approve the land's zoning change from educational to light industrial in order for Norfolk County's third microbrewery to be possible according to their set of by-laws.
+The former public school was opened as a craft brewery and pub in September 2015.
+Norfolk County councilhad to approve the land's zoning change from educational to light industrial in order for Norfolk County's third microbrewery to be possible according to their set of by-laws.

-Some of the chalkboards from the old Nixon Public School have been preserved and service is available even in the coldest winter months.
-The beers served at this establishment range from being of average quality to excellent quality.
-Most customers spend less than 60 minutes in this establishment.
-Drinking different types of beer is possible in a sampler and the drinks have names like The Black Sheep.
-Most of the patrons come in during the daytime when the roads are easily navigable.
-There is an outdoor patio, in addition, to live music playing throughout the establishment.

 Climate

 Throughout the history of the hamlet, Nixon has seen temperatures as cold as -10.2 C and as warm as 26.3 C; although summers in Nixon have typically been around 20 C in the past.
 March weather in Nixon was pretty much below freezing until the early-2000s when changing weather patterns replaced the March freezing rain with April-like rain.

 The winter of 1975 was the only unusually mild winter in the region from 1897 to 1977.
 From the late 1990s onwards, winters have become more mild due to changes in climate brought on by global warming.
 Nixon traditionally belongs to the humid continental climate zone, even with the recent mild winters and warmer dry summers.
 As in all communities, towns and cities throughout the world, global warming due to human industrial activity has drastically altered the climate of Nixon over the decades.

-The warmest summers that Nixon has witnessed occurred in 1998, 2003, 2005, 2006, 2007, 2009 (with the exception of the month of July), 2010, 2012, 2013, 2014, 2015 and 2016.